domo-domino-desu/toc-20260824-zh/README.md

 ## Bug reports

-As with any draft, or any large software project at all, there will be errors.
+As with any draft, or any large software project, there will be errors.
 I greatly appreciate bug reports.
 Reach me via the contact link on the home page.